pulumi/pulumi-hugo/themes/default/content/blog/software-developer-experience-devex-devx-devops-culture/index.md

 To this end, let's look into what goes into developer experience and how to achieve it.

-## The GitHub's Developer Experience (DevEx) Formula
+## The GitHub Developer Experience (DevEx) Formula

 GitHub's DevEx formula takes into consideration the following:

-- Productivity: The speed and simplicity of implementing changes to a codebase.
+- Productivity: The speed and simplicity of implementing changes to a codebase
-- Impact: The seamless transition from idea to production without obstacles.
+- Impact: The seamless transition from idea to production without obstacles
-- Satisfaction: The environment, workflows, and tools influence developer happiness.
+- Satisfaction: The environment, workflows, and tools influence developer happiness

 Optimizing DevEx involves fostering a collaborative environment where developers can be most productive, impactful, and satisfied.